Quick Tips File

 Changing

-only get converted to a name via lookup in /etc/passwd and /etc/group.
+they only get converted to a name via lookup in /etc/passwd and

 Oracle software does not know or care anything about the numeric